 Most popular roofing material

-How do high winds lead to roofing damage?
+How do high winds lead to wind damaged shingles?

 Wind gusts of 40 mph have been found to damage shingles or even lift them from rooftops, especially if the shingles are aging or are improperly sealed.
-When this occurs, dirt, leaves, branches or other debris blows underneath the shingles and speeds deterioration of your roofing underlay.
-Between the underlay damage and shingle loss, you may need to replace large potions of your roof.
+When this occurs, dirt, leaves, branches, or other debris blows underneath the shingles and speeds up the deterioration of your roofing underlay.
+Between the underlay damage and shingle loss, you may need to replace large portions of your roof.

 Curled-back shingles can be reattached with asphalt roof cement or compound in tubes for use with a caulking gun.
 Curled shingles are easily straightened out in warm weather, whereas shingles become very brittle and must be softened in cold weather.
 To reattach the shingle, apply roof cement generously to the bottom and press the shingle firmly into place.
 Tip: Always make roof repairs on a warm, dry afternoon; the shingles will be more supple and are less likely to crack.